A parameterization of anisotropic Gaussian fields with penalized complexity priors: Precipitation study details

 \subsection{Spatial analysis of the scores}

-We hypothesize that perhaps some of the models perform better than others in different spatial areas.
+We hypothesize that some models may perform better than others in different spatial areas.
 To confirm this hypothesis, we begin by plotting the difference in the scores between the isotropic and anisotropic PC models.
 We plot the difference of the scores for the RMSE, CRPS, and DSS in \Cref{fig:diff_scores}.

 We also do the same for the difference in the scores between the isotropic and anisotropic EG models in \Cref{fig:diff_scores2}.
 The results are very similar.
 We observe that the anisotropic models perform better towards the western coast and worse in the remaining region.
-This is to be expected as the correlation structure is different in the region with high elevation than the lower elevation parts of the domain and indicates that a non-stationary model might be more appropriate as the anisotropy varies in space.
+This is to be expected, as the correlation structure differs between regions with high elevation and those with lower elevation, indicating that a non-stationary model may be more appropriate, as the anisotropy is spatially varying